a-flyleaf/a-flyleaf.github.io/_posts/2023-08-20-bottleneck.md

 Site's been long overdue for some updates for a *while* now; I've had a bunch of changes sitting in my local GitHub commits, so today I figured I'd actually start cleaning them up.

 <div id="danas" markdown="1">
-- In my drafts sits an absolute *behemoth* of a March--July-ish linkdump, which mostly turned into songspam.
-Might as well publish that at some point, but I've entertained the idea of turning it into like, a sort of yearbook "song most likely to get stuck in my head" sort of thing.
+- In my drafts sits an absolute *behemoth* of a March-to-July-ish linkdump, which mostly turned into songspam.
+Might as well publish that at some point, but I've entertained the idea of turning it into like, a yearbook-esque "song most likely to get stuck in my head" sort of thing.
 That requires Effort™, though, so we'll see if it happens...?
 - After getting roadblocked at redoing the index from scratch, I ultimately decided to keep it very similar to [last version]({{site.url}}/oldpages/index/v1), just with a font update and no links.
 But since the space between the header and footer looked empty with just the "internet hub" line, I slapped in a "status update" of sorts; currently it's the following, and we'll see if it sticks but for now it remains *very, very true*:

 > <small><b>2023/08/20</b>:</small> deep in <a href="{{site.url}}/omori"><i style="text-transform:uppercase; font-style:normal;">Omori</i> hell</a> for 8&nbsp;months and counting but at least the main site finally got an update…!!